 Both headsets offered just the right amount of comfort that you would want from a headset that you might spend a lot of time with.
 Weight was also an important variable since you don’t want it weighing your head down any since your phone is going to be heavy enough as it is.
 This adds to that comfort value.

 Some of the other headsets we tested out fell within the price range of $20-40 on average and offered a basic experience.
 No bells and whistles, basic experience.
 Some of which were not as comfortable as the above two, and as mentioned, one featured a bad hatch design which resulted in one of the phones popping out.
 So sometimes you really do get what you pay for.
 Try to remember the cost of the phone you are entrusting the headset with.

-Also, again, quality of lens means a lot.
-Material of the lens, clarity and so forth.
+Also, again, the quality of lens means a lot.
+The material of the lens, clarity, and so forth.
 Treat your eyes to something that isn’t going to stress them out.
 You will be thankful later on in life.

 Now, if only there were more Bluetooth options for Windows Phones for remotes as well as apps that supported such.
 That is the only thing weighing the Windows Phone market down.
 The availability of apps and games.
 You only have a few here and there and most of them are just non-interactive (or mostly non-interactive) games.
 Like the Fibrum games, your participation might only go as far as staring at a lever to start a motion ride with.
 The rest is automated and you are just there for the ride.
 No Doom or Resident Evil VR potentials just yet.

 If Microsoft could work a little harder at marketing their devices and push the marketplace a little harder by getting a little more personal with developers, you might find yourself having a much better time with their phones.